lincoln-lm/swsh-mods-exl/README.md

 #### Notes
 - Hooks the check that determines whether or not a PokemonModel should display shininess to always return true (normally only true for following pokemon)
     - If the PokemonModel is shiny -> call SendCommand to trigger the sound effect
+- Hooks the functions responsible for adding & playing the particle effects to supply a custom .ptcl path
-- Hooks the brilliant aura check (only for displaying the effect) for both EncountObjects and FishingPoints to check the shiny flag instead of the brilliant flag
+- Hooks the brilliant aura check (only for displaying the effect) for both EncountObjects and FishingPoints to check the shiny flag or the brilliant flag
     - FishingPoints do not use PokemonModels so the sound effect for them is triggered here
 - Hooks the instruction that sets the shiny flag to call an external PRNG to determine shininess based on percentage (``randU64() % 100 < boosted_rate``)